harrybanda/Rabbit-Coder-Sample-Starter/README.md

 # Rabbit-Coder-Sample-Starter
-> Rabbit Coder is an augemnted reality puzzle game based on coding, built with Spark AR Studio.
-This is the sample starter for the tutorial.
+> This is the sample starter for the tutorial.

 ## Installation